aschuerch/shell-genomics/index.md

 ## The Unix directory file structure (a.k.a. where am I?)

-As you've already just seen, you can move around in different directories or folders at the command line.
-Why would you want to do this, rather than just navigating around the normal way.
+As you've already seen, you can move around in different directories or folders at the command line.
+Why would you want to do this, rather than just navigating around the normal way?

 When you're working with bioinformatics programs, you're working with your data and it's key to be able to have that data in the right place and make sure the program has access to the data.
 Many of the problems people run in to with command line bioinformatics programs is not having the data in the place the program expects it to be.